RWE initiates arbitration proceedings against Gazprom | Headlines

 RWE initiates arbitration proceedings against Gazprom

-Uniper, which has incurred losses of around 11.6 billion euros to date by replacing Russian supplies that stopped since the end of August, has an exposure of 200 TWh. ($1 = 0.9466 euros) (Writing by Miranda Murray and Christoph Steitz; Editing by Rachel More and Susan Fenton)
+Uniper, which has incurred losses of around 11.6 billion euros to date by replacing Russian supplies that stopped since the end of August, has an exposure of 200 TWh.
+Gazprom did not reply to a request for comment.

 German energy firm RWE has initiated arbitration proceedings against Russia's Gazprom over missing gas deliveries, a spokesperson for RWE said, without providing further details.

-The move, first reported by Handelsblatt newspaper, comes after German utility Uniper last week launched an arbitration process in the hope of securing billions of euros in compensation from Gazprom over undelivered gas volumes.
+The move comes after German utility Uniper last week launched an arbitration process in the hope of securing billions of euros in compensation from Gazprom over undelivered gas volumes.
 RWE's exposure to Russian gas supplies has been fairly low in comparison, covering 15 terawatt hours (TWh) by 2023, which has been reduced to 4 TWh since Russia began its invasion of Ukraine in late February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)